 When you are facing a criminal charge, it is essential to explore every possible defense that may be relevant to your case.
 For example, self-defense may be an appropriate defense to raise if you have been charged with domestic violence or another type of assault.
 Constitutional protections regarding searches and seizures may help you get certain evidence excluded from the court’s consideration in a drug prosecution.
 A skilled criminal lawyer can help you determine which strategies to pursue and craft persuasive arguments on your behalf.Retain an Experienced Criminal Defense Lawyer in the San Diego Area

 People who believe that they may be suspected of a crime should not hesitate to enlist knowledgeable legal counsel, even if they have not yet been charged.
 San Diego criminal defense attorney Roseline D. Feral is ready to investigate the details of your situation and assure that your rights are fully protected.
 She also represents defendants who need a drug crime attorney or representation in any other criminal matter in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista, among other Southern California cities.
-To set up a free and confidential consultation, call our office at 619-232-1010 or contact us online.
+To set up a confidential consultation, call our office at 619-232-1010 or contact us online.
 You can also reach Roseline D. Feral directly at 619-301-1191.